ShaofeiZi/90DaysOfDevOps/Days/day35.md

 ---
-title: '#90DaysOfDevOps - The Big Picture: Git - Version Control - Day 35'
+title: '#90DaysOfDevOps - 大局观: Git - Version Control - Day 35'
 published: false
-description: 90DaysOfDevOps - The Big Picture Git - Version Control
+description: 90DaysOfDevOps - 大局观 Git - Version Control
 tags: 'devops, 90daysofdevops, learning'
 cover_image: null
 canonical_url: null
 id: 1049041
 ---
-## The Big Picture: Git - Version Control
+## 大局观: Git - Version Control

 Before we get into git, we need to understand what version control is and why?
 In this opener for Git, we will take a look at what version control is, the basics of git.